mrrugby/Django-Repair-Request-App/Readme.md

 ---

-## 📊 Key Screenshots (Optional)

-Include screenshots of the following:
-- Login/Registration Page
-- User Dashboard
-- Technician Dashboard
-- Admin Panel
-- Repair Request Submission Form

----

 ## ✨ Contribution Guidelines

-We welcome contributions!
+I'd like contributions!
 Please follow these steps:

 1. Fork the repository and clone it locally.
 2. Create a new feature branch: